FaddyManatee/calculator/grammar.md

 # Calculator
-The grammar for the language that the calculator can parse, and the attribute grammar to find values of expressions.
+The grammar for the language that the calculator can parse.
 ## Grammar
 ### With left recursion
 *exp* &rarr; *exp* *addop* *term* | *term*<br/>